mfinelli/recueil/IMPLEMENTATION.md

 ### Still ahead

-The bookmark-list menu (pulling the D1 mirror for popup display).
-Safari packaging, whenever that becomes a priority — mechanical (Xcode-wrapped, same source), not attempted yet.
+Safari packaging, whenever that becomes a priority — mechanical (Xcode-wrapped, same source), not attempted yet, and deliberately not a priority right now.
+A real visual design pass on the popup — deferred to a separate session, expected to be a larger, iterative piece of work rather than a quick follow-up.
+Moving settings (bookmark sync's toggle, so far the only one) into a dedicated extension options page was considered and explicitly decided against for now, after actually using the popup during testing — everything stays in the popup unless/until there are enough settings that it stops making sense there.

+With those three exceptions, every piece from the original five-step plan (pairing, capture, upload, queue-driven capture, bookmark sync) is built and confirmed working end to end.

 ### Queue-driven capture